Introduction to wall construction

 Three more components are used to finish the work headers began:

 Trimmers (Fig. A) butt under, and support, each end of the header and are nailed to the king studs alongside them.
 Longer headers and those supporting more weight require the support of two or more trimmers on each end, and some openings require more than one king stud.
-Again, consult your architect, engineer or local code official to determine when you need to install extra trimmers or king studs.
+Again, consult your architect, engineer or local code official to determine when you need to install extra trimmers or king studs as you learn how to frame a window.

 Sills (Fig. A) establish the bottoms of window rough openings (the clear opening required for installing windows and doors).
-With large window openings, it’s a good idea to use doubled sills (Fig. A) for strength and stability.
+With large window openings, it’s a good idea to use doubled sills (Fig. A) for strength and stability as go through the how to frame a window process.

 Cripple studs (Fig. A) fill in the space between the sills and the 2×4 nailing plate below; they carry only the weight of the window itself.
 Sometimes cripples are installed over a window or door (Fig. C) to fill in the space between the top of a header and top of a wall.
 These do carry weight.
 As a bonus, all this extra wood provides an ideal anchor for the nails used to install wood trim and moldings—especially the wide stuff.